-So you are interested in controlling your heating system with Honeywell evohome and trying to decide what evohome products you need?
-Firstly, we suggest using the Honeywell evohome System Builder to identify your basic requirements.
-If you have used the Honywell evohome System Builder and are still looking for more information, below is our short guide to help you get the right products for your home.
+So you are interested in controlling your heating system with Honeywell evohome and trying to understand what evohome items you need?
+Firstly, we recommend using the Honeywell evohome System Builder (http://sb.evohome.honeywell.com/) to identify your basic requirements.
+If you have used the Honeywell evohome System Builder and are still looking for more information, below is our short guide to help you get the right products for your home.

-Well first of all, Honeywell evohome is a fully wireless system and uses a proprietary RF signal on 868MHz.
-The latest Honeywell evohome Controller (ATC928G3000 launched in the UK July 2015 & part of the evohome Connected Thermostat Pack) has a Wi-Fi adapter built in to it.
-The Wi-Fi connection is only used for remote access control using the Honeywell Total Connect Comfort App (via the Wi-Fi connection with your broadband router).
+Well first of all, Honeywell evohome is a fully wireless system and uses a proprietary RF signal on 868MHz to communicate to the other evohome devices.
+The latest Honeywell evohome Controller (ATC928G3000 launched in the UK July 2015 & part of the Honeywell evohome Connected Thermostat Pack) has a Wi-Fi adapter built in to it.
+This Wi-Fi connection is simply used for remote control using the Honeywell Total Connect Comfort App (via the Wi-Fi connection with your broadband router).

 When evohome is used in a multi zone environment, the other wireless evohome devices communicate directly to the evohome Controller using a secure 2-way point to point communication protocol called 'Ramses II'.
 The RF signal used by evohome is truely excellent and typical range in a domestic property is 30m from the evohome Controller to the relevant evohome components.
 However, there are no wireless range extenders available for evohome, so if you have a very large property or a property constructed with materials known to cause existing RF issues, then we suggest your home is tested for RF signal strength with one of our RF test kits - RF Test Kit